AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-21-evenly-random-points-on-plane/index.md

 Pros:

 - points are distributed fairy evenly: no major gaps and no major clusters;
-- points can be referenced by the original point index/coordinates in a the grid;
+- each point can be referenced by the original grid point (via an index or coordinates);

 Cons: